RAPZ0D/My-Python-Projects-/README.md

 1. Using the Alpha Vantage API to retrive stocks information
 2. Establishing the MySQL connection using python and storing it in new tables by creating a Database
 3. Providing Visualizations of the stocks

+## Lab 9
+Lab 9 I have not used any api to fetch data, instead I have used the csv file and then imported the csv file with correct data types and using python inserted it in my database, all using python.
+Only creating the Database and Table I have used SQL.
+The insertion of all the values and conversion I have used python.
+What I have done in this LAB:
+1. Created a Database and Tables using MySQL
+2. Connected the database using python
+3. Imported the dataset using pandas library and then reviewing all the data in the csv file
+4. Converting the data types and inserting the values accordingly in the tables using python
+5. Finally Creating visualizations by the data inserted